 “We needed an ERP that was capable of handling 100% of our data exchanges in an international environment.
 We consulted the main market stakeholders: SAP, Navision and Sage.
 Sage x3 solution came out on top thanks to the performance of its unparalleled accounting module and its receptiveness to multiple languages, currencies and regulations“.

 The system is as easy for manufacturers as it is complex for the back-office to manage.
 “Our models were subject to manual processing, which could be re-evaluated during the course of the year.
 The invoicing processes among suppliers created a heavy workload for our teams to manage, especially as implementation gathered speed”.

-Trace One therefore needed a specific Enterprise Management-based application with the ability to handle this complexity.
+Trace One therefore needed a specific Sage X3-based application with the ability to handle this complexity.
 “Deveho integrated a tailor-made solution developed by Sage to manage our customer contracts and, in particular, to invoice them more quickly and simply.
-They met all our expectations because they not only work in close proximity with Sage, but also have a perfect understanding of the Enterprise Management environment (formerly Sage X3)“.
+They met all our expectations because they not only work in close proximity with Sage, but also have a perfect understanding of the Sage X3 environment.”

-“The Enterprise Management perimeter at Trace One includes the accounting, management control and sales administration departments, which all use the tailor-made invoicing application.
-As far as the native features are concerned, Enterprise Management meets all of our needs as an international company, particularly the very effective accounting function and the automated generating of reports.
+“The Sage X3 perimeter at Trace One includes the accounting, management control and sales administration departments, which all use the tailor-made invoicing application.
+As far as the native features are concerned, Sage X3 meets all of our needs as an international company, particularly the very effective accounting function and the automated generating of reports.
 Our partnership with Deveho provided us with great precision in managing the project.
 Being able to depend on such dedicated and specialist resources is a real bonus”.